-Hierarchical Context Loading: Reducing Token Usage 50-70%
+Hierarchical Context Loading: Reducing Token Usage by 60%

 Why bigger context windows don't mean better results.
 A three-layer architecture that loads only what's needed, when it's needed.